Lorrae Desmond: Australia

-A Country Practice - Shirley Gilroy
+As a variety entertainer and vocalist, Desmond made numerous cabaret performances on television, including In Melbourne Tonight, The Graham Kennedy Show, The Kamahl Show, The Ted Hamilton Show and appeared on Parkinson in Australia, and The Jack Benny Show.

+Desmond started taking roles in local soap operas and serials starting from the late 1960s, including a guest roles in Crawford Productions staple series Homicide, and Number 96 in 1973.
+After this, she landed a more permanent role in Arcade in 1980, but the series was unsuccessful and cancelled after 16 episodes.

-Desmond, after having appeared in the ill-fated series Arcade, was touted by the Seven Network to appear in their new series A Country Practice which became her best-known role as Shirley Dean Gilroy, and appeared from the series' inception in November 1981 until 1992.
-In 1984 she won the Logie for Best Supporting Actress for this role.
+Desmond then landed her best-known role as Shirley Dean Gilroy in the Seven Network's new series A Country Practice.
+She appeared from the series' inception in November 1981 until 1992.
+In 1984, she won the Logie for Best Supporting Actress for the role.
 In one of the series' iconic episodes in 1992, Desmond decided to leave the series and the long-running character Shirley was killed off in an off-screen plane crash, with the actress stating she did not want a prolonged death storyline arc like that of Molly Jones (Anne Tenney).

+Later, in 1997, Desmond had a guest appearance on long-running soap opera Home and Away as Isobel Dupre, the mother of regular character Donald Fisher played by Norman Coburn.

+In 2006, Desmond took part in an A Country Practice reunion special, as part of the "Television Turns 50" celebrations, and then the series' 30th-anniversary reunion in 2011.
+In 2017, Desmond, who was the first female to win a Gold Logie, appeared at the Logie awards to present an award opposite her cousin's son, Chinese Australian actor and presenter Sam Pang.

+Desmond toured Australia, performing in a stage production of High Society as well as her own one-woman show.

 Writing

-Desmond co-wrote the lyrics to the musical Man of Sorrows (originally titled Jesus Christ Revolution) which premiered in Melbourne in 1972.
+Desmond co-wrote the lyrics to the musical Man of Sorrows (originally titled Jesus Christ Revolution), which premiered in Melbourne in 1972.

-About the industry, she said: What I really wanted to do was write lyrics for songs.
-I did do a few weeks in Home And Away after ACP, but I'm a bit sick of performing—after you've been doing it for 50 years you're just going around in circles!
+About the industry, Desmond said: What I really wanted to do was write lyrics for songs.
+I did do a few weeks in Home and Away after ACP, but I'm a bit sick of performing—after you've been doing it for 50 years you're just going around in circles!
 The thing I liked most about being a performer was putting the act together, which is why I've come back to writing.
-It's still pleasant to be recognized as Shirley because people are always nice to me.
+It's still pleasant to be recognised as Shirley because people are always nice to me.
 And with those ACP repeats on Hallmark, it goes from generation to generation.

-In 2001, she obtained the rights to write the lyrics for a musical play based on Bryce Courtenay's novel Smoky Joe's Cafe, about the effects of the Vietnam War on a veteran.
+In 2001, Desmond obtained the rights to write the lyrics for a musical play based on Bryce Courtenay's novel Smoky Joe's Cafe, about the effects of the Vietnam War on a veteran.
 The play, entitled Honey, premiered in 2007 at the Riverside Theatre Parramatta.

-She was also a magazine columnist for That's Life; she wrote an article called "Ask Lorrae", in which readers would write in, asking for advice and information.
+Desmond was also a magazine columnist for That's Life; she wrote an article called "Ask Lorrae", in which readers would write in, asking for advice and information.

-Desmond took part in an A Country Practice reunion special in 2006, as part of the "Television Turns 50" celebrations, and the series' 30th-anniversary reunion in 2011.

-In 2017, Desmond, who was the first female to win a Gold Logie, appeared at the Logie awards, to present an award opposite her cousin's son, Chinese Australian actor and presenter Sam Pang.

-One-woman show

-Desmond toured Australia, performing in High Society and her own one-woman show.